ArianAzg/Kidney_ultrasound_assessment_software/README.md

 ## Citation

 For any utilization of the code content of this repository, the following paper needs to get cited by the user:
-> 1. A. Azarang, et al., Feasibility of CEUS as a Screening Tool for Patients at High Risk for Kidney Malignancies (2026, Journal: Translational Andrology and Urology (TAU))
+> 1. A. Azarang, et al., Feasibility of CEUS as a Screening Tool for Patients at High Risk for Kidney Malignancies (TBD)

 ## License